|P-40 in the Sahara.|

 Okay, let's look at the famous Kittyhawk P-40 in the Sahara.
-This is a fairly recent find, and most are probably familiar with it.
+This is a fairly recent find, and most readers are probably familiar with it.
 I figured I'd put up a page about it anyway, for those interested in World War II wrecks.
 I've learned a bit about it that you may find interesting.

 |The gunsight is that large black protruding thing at the top.|

-Apparently, he used his silk parachute to shield himself from the sun and perhaps attract attention.
-One can imagine that he spent some time with the aircraft, hoping that someone would come looking for him and it was wiser to stay with the relatively visible plane (just as it is safer to stay with a capsized boat, the desert and the ocean have a lot of similarities).
+Next, Copping used his silk parachute to shield himself from the sun and perhaps attract attention.
+One can imagine that he spent some time with the aircraft, hoping that someone would come looking for him and knowing it was wiser to stay with the relatively visible plane (just as it is safer to stay with a capsized boat, the desert and the ocean have a lot of similarities).
 Ferry pilots did not carry much in the way of water or rations, though there would have been a bit of both stored in the plane for such emergencies.
 The odds of being spotted from the air - assuming anyone was looking for him, not a certainty in the middle of a war - were greatly lessened by the fact that the plane's desert camouflage made it blend into the surroundings.

-He had the radio out.
+Copping took the radio out.
 Perhaps it didn't work, or maybe he was out of range, or perhaps he had no battery power to run it.
 Eventually, Copping left it and the plane behind and started walking.
 What else could he do?
 To stay was certain death.
 Of course, walking aimlessly without any way of knowing which way to go also wasn't exactly promising - but what can you do?
 What can you do?

 The bones that were found nearby and believed to be Copping's are now said to be in a box in Cairo (everything about this is murky, with conflicting statements), but nobody has put forth the effort to identify them via DNA or any other means aside from the few surviving items beside them.
 Meanwhile, the RAF Museum at Hendon got the Ministry of Defence - it is still British property - to deed it to it.
 However, the Kittyhawk is understood to be in the possession of Egyptian authorities in a storage crate at El Alemain.
 Everything is said to be inaccessible due to politics, but it sounds to some as if the real problem is that pilot Copping once again is not a priority.